top of page

 R&D Tax Relief is a tax incentive scheme in the UK, which offers innovative businesses the chance to reclaim up to 27% of their yearly R&D expenditure.* This allows them to enrich their cashflow, year after year, and reinvest into the growth of their business.

 Businesses capture the benefits of R&D Tax Relief by filing an R&D Tax Credit claim to HMRC every fiscal year.
-Once approved by HMRC, R&D claims are paid out to businesses in different ways which affect how claimants can spend the R&D Tax Relief they receive.
+R&D claims are paid out to businesses in different ways which affect how claimants can spend the R&D Tax Relief they receive.

 In this blog, we’re going to focus on what businesses can spend R&D Tax Relief on, and how this compares to other forms of funding.